mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 &=& \text{exp}\Big(-\int_B\frac{\text{exp}(\boldsymbol{\beta}\boldsymbol{x}(s)^\intercal + \boldsymbol{c}\boldsymbol{h}(s)^\intercal )}{1 + \text{exp}(\boldsymbol{c}\boldsymbol{h}(s)^\intercal )}ds\Big) \prod_{i=1}^m\frac{\text{exp}(\boldsymbol{\beta}\boldsymbol{x}(s_i)^\intercal + \boldsymbol{c}\boldsymbol{h}(s_i)^\intercal )}{1 + \text{exp}(\boldsymbol{c}\boldsymbol{h}(s_i)^\intercal )}  \nonumber
 \end{eqnarray}$$

 And if I had to guess, this is where people can get lost with this model!
-This likelihood is not necisarilly that intuitive so it makes it difficult to know how to code it in your Bayesian programming language of choice.
+This likelihood is not necessarily that intuitive so it makes it difficult to know how to code it in your Bayesian programming language of choice.
 But if we go through it piece by piece, the math here is not all that scary.

 To let you know we are headed, this equation is dividing the thinned Poisson process at all of the presence only data points by the thinned Poisson process over the entire region *B* (i.e., the integral).
 Yet, there is no fraction here, so how did I arrive at this conclusion?
-Whenever you see negative signs thrown around with exponentials or natural logarithms, there could be some "secret division".
-For example, if you remember that `exp(log(x)) = x`, let me show you two different ways to write the equation <span>$$10 / 2 = 5$$</span> using exponentials and natural logs.
+Whenever you see negative signs thrown around with exponential terms or natural logarithms, there could be some divison happening on the log scale.
+For example, if you remember that `exp(log(x)) = x`, here are two different ways to write the equation <span>$$10 / 2 = 5$$</span>

 $$\begin{eqnarray}
 10 / 2 &=& 5 \nonumber \\